Superformula/test-full-stack/projects/client/readme.md

 This repository includes a webpack development server.

-You can start the development server using `npm start`.
+You can start the development server after setting the appropriate environment variables using `npm start`.
 This will compile and hotreload while you are developing.

 The default dev-server port is `4040`.

-You can specify the backend URI with environment variables (just like in build)
+You can specify the backend URI with environment variables (see build).
+Note!
+You should NOT use your production key for development.
+You should create a key solely for development and keep it secret!

 E.g. using `cross-env`